 - Mail to: PO Box 5616, Montgomery, AL 36103.

-This step is what makes the business legit in the eyes of Alabama law.
-Filing can be completed online (in some counties) or in person.
+This step is what makes the business legitimate in the eyes of Alabama law.
+Filing can be completed online (in some counties) or by mail.

 Method 1 – Online